gyan-shrestha/gyanendrashrestha.github.io/_pages/about.md

   - /about/
 ---

-I am a fourt-year Ph.D. student at the Florida State University.
+I am a fourt-year Ph.D. student at the Florida State University with a focus on web-scale data science, analytics, and machine learning.
 I'm fortunate to be advised by Prof. Michael Gubanov at Big Lab.
 Prior to joining in FSU, I obtained my bachelor degree from Institue of Engineering, Thapathali Camopus at Tribhuvan University.

-Resreach Interest
+Resreach
 ---
-I have ,,,
+I'm interested in NLP, embeddings, deep leraning, generative AI, and Large Language Moddels.
+My currect reserach focus on developing deep learning embedding models for tabular data understanding to aid table search and data fusion.

 News
 ---